 How does this process work with changes at other agencies, such as DMV?

-Birth and other vital records are separate from other agency’s records.
+Birth and other vital records are separate from other agencies' records.
 While processes and forms might be similar, changing an ID or Driver’s License does not change a birth record or other vital record.
-The Center for Health Statistics will have a separate rule making process to implement House Bill 2673.

 What does House Bill 2673 not do?